mark9008/wtheq-laravel-test/README.md

 ## Custom Pricing Middleware

 I have implemented a custom middleware to apply the pricing logic to the product prices.
 It is registered in the `Kernel.php` file in the `app/Http` directory.
 It edits the response returned by the API to apply the pricing logic to the product prices based on the user type.
+You can find it [here](/app/Http/Middleware/CustomProductPricingMiddleware.php).

 ## Authors